pranayb2773/todo-list-api/README.md

 alias sail='[ -f sail ] && bash sail || bash vendor/bin/sail'

 ```
-To start all of the Docker containers in the background, you may start Sail in "detached" mode:
+To start all the Docker containers in the background, you may start Sail in "detached" mode:
 ```
 sail up -d
 ```